ohagen/addGPS2img/README.md

 - **Automatic Derivation:**
   - Automatically derive and add the correct GPS Latitude Ref (`N`/`S`) and GPS Longitude Ref (`E`/`W`) based on the sign.
 - **Batch Processing:**
-  - Iterates through all JPEG/JPEG images in the specified folder.
+  - Iterates through all media files in the specified folder.
   - Skips images that already have GPS data.
 - **Looping Control:**
   - Once processing is complete, you can press **C** to process another folder or **Q** to quit.